Outbound SMS

 Sending SMS message

 SMS APIs connect telecom carriers to the internet, avoiding the necessity of using a platform or software “middleman” to affect this functionality.
-After you integrate an SMS API, logging in manually to send SMS messages becomes a thing of the past.
+After integrating an SMS API, logging in manually to send SMS messages becomes a thing of the past.

 When you send an SMS text message, the request body contains the following data: